petr7555/ai-document-search-frontend/README.md

 They all return generic [`ApiResponse<T>`](src/api/utils/apiResponse.ts).
 This makes it easy to handle responses and errors in the components.

+For OpenAPI specification of the backend API, see https://ai-document-search-backend.azurewebsites.net/docs.

 ### Error handling

 The frontend uses [`src/hooks/useError.tsx`](src/hooks/useError.tsx) hook to handle errors.